dimss1979/asft/README.md

 * 8 bits (8N1)
 * Half-duplex.
 Full duplex is supported as well.
-* By default, maximum frame size is 222 bytes.
-Can be reduced if needed.
+* By default, maximum frame size is 118 bytes.

 Examples: